 Real Talk Inc., is a comprehensive, award-winning gang violence prevention and mentoring initiative.
 Founded by former gang member and now motivational speaker Sultan Muhammad, Real Talk Inc. serves students at Brittany Woods Middle School and University City High School.
 The Real Talk, Inc. High Alpha Project teaches youth meditation, leadership, communications skills, human relations skills and entrepreneurial skills.

-Royal Banks supports National Merit Scholarship competitors from University City High School with a savings bond in recognition of their academic dedication and accomplishments.
+Royal Banks of MORoyal Banks supports National Merit Scholarship competitors from University City High School with a savings bond in recognition of their academic dedication and accomplishments.
 Royal Banks provides commended scholars with a $100 savings bond and the National Merit Scholar receives a $500 savings bond.

 U City in Bloom